codefellows/seattle-iOS-401d8/04-github-client/class-19/README.md

 * Implement `UserSearchViewController` to search for users using another call to GitHub's API.
   * Implement a `UISearchBar` to allow the user to search for a specific user on GitHub.
   * Instead of a `UITableView`, use a `UICollectionView` to display the users avatar image.
-* Implement Regex in your app to validate the characters the user types into any `UISearchBar`.
-  * Your application should not allow any non-alphanumeric characters when searching users.
 * Upon clicking one of the `UICollectionViewCell`s, implement another `WKWebView` that shows the `selected` user's GitHub page.

 ## Submitting Your Assignment